-Bennettsville was founded in 1819 and named after Governor Thomas Bennett.
-It is the County Seat for Marlboro County.
+Bennettsville was founded in 1819 and named after Governor Thomas Bennett, Jr. It is the County Seat for Marlboro County.

-Since the Civil War, everything has changed in Bennettsville.
+Since the American Civil War, everything has changed in Bennettsville.
 There is perhaps no building of that time that still stands except the Cobb House on East Main Street.
-In 1884, the first railroad came.
+In 1884, the first railroad came - the South Carolina Pacific Railroad.
 Since then, the town has had a continuous growth till it now has about 5,000 inhabitants, including the mill village and other suburban residences not within the corporate limits which have not been extended to keep up with the growth of the city.

-It now has a large number of beautiful, modern residences, splendid school buildings, handsome brick churches, a modern government post office building, a beautiful and impressive Masonic temple, five strong banks, a modern cotton mill, a steam laundry, a modern newspaper planat with Morgenthaler linotype and other up-to-date machinery and appliances, scores of stores, and imposing business structures.
-Bennettsville has three railroads, the Atlantic Coast Line, the Bennettsville and Cheraw, and the Rockingham railroad.
+It now has a large number of beautiful, modern residences, splendid school buildings, handsome brick churches, a modern government post office building, a beautiful and impressive Masonic temple, five strong banks, a modern cotton mill, a steam laundry, a modern newspaper plant with Morgenthaler linotype and other up-to-date machinery and appliances, scores of stores, and imposing business structures.
+Bennettsville now has three railroads, the Atlantic Coast Line, the Bennettsville & Cheraw Railroad, and the Rockingham Railroad [?].
 There are passenger trains arriving and leaving almost every hour during the day, from 6:30 AM to 10 PM and the freight facilities are excellent.
 The railroads have commodious modern brick passenger stations here and ample freight depots.

 The present building was in course of erection when the beloved Capt.
 J. A. W. Thomas died in 1896, and it was named for him, The Thomas Memorial Baptist church.
 The first Methodist church in the county was built at Beauty Spot in 1783.
 The first quarterly conference was held there on February 23, 1788, with Bishop Ashbury presiding.
 A second building was erected there in 1810, a third in 1839, and a fourth in 1883.
 All the Methodist churches in Marlboro are branches directly or indirectly, of Beauty Spot, the mother of Marlboro Methodism.

-On June 21, 1834 Colonel Wm.
-J. Cook conveyed to Thomas Cook, John L. McRae, Wm.
-Dudley, John McCollum, Alexander J. Mittle, James C. Thomas, and Alex R Brown, trustees, the lot on which the Bennettsville Methodist church now stands on East Main Street.
+On June 21, 1834, Colonel William J. Cook conveyed to Thomas Cook, John L. McRae, William Dudley, John McCollum, Alexander J. Mittle, James C. Thomas, and Alex R Brown, trustees, the lot on which the Bennettsville Methodist church now stands on East Main Street.
 The present commodious brick building was erected about eight years ago.
-Since this church was made a station, it has been served by many prominent members of the South Carolina conference, including T. E. Wannamaker, J. L. Stokes, J. W. Daniel, W. S. Wightman, E. O. Watson, M. W. Hook, Chas.
-B. Smith, C. W. Creighton, A. B .Watson, T. E. Morris, R. E. Turnipseed, and Peter Stokes.
+Since this church was made a station, it has been served by many prominent members of the South Carolina conference, including T. E. Wannamaker, J. L. Stokes, J. W. Daniel, W. S. Wightman, E. O. Watson, M. W. Hook, Charles B. Smith, C. W. Creighton, A. B .Watson, T. E. Morris, R. E. Turnipseed, and Peter Stokes.
 The latter has just finished his four year limit, and the church regrets that he cannot return.